gavarela/deepq/README.md

 There are a few aspects of peg solitaire that make it tricky to teach an AI using reinforcement learning.

 The first is that to win the game, we have to play a _perfect_ game, not just a good one.
 The algorithm is trained to maximise the discounted sum of rewards so if over the course of learning, the actor doesn't get to 'experience' many perfect game, it may well learn to attain a high number of points and stop there, content.
 There are a few things I implemented to counteract this:
-- I made the rewards increase convexly as the number of pieces left at the end of each turn falls.
-The idea is that by valueing removing the _last_ piece so much more than removing a piece near the beginning or middle of the game, the actor will weigh it's memories of playing long games more heavily when learning
+- I made the rewards increase convexly as the number of marbles left at the end of each turn falls.
+The idea is that by valueing removing the _last_ marble so much more than removing a marble near the beginning or middle of the game, the actor will weigh it's memories of playing long games more heavily when learning
 - I set the discount rate high (close to 1) so that it values points it'll get in future actions in the same game as much as current ones
 - I made sure the actor plays a LOT of fully random games at first.
 Since it won't know how to play the game, if we let the actor choose their own actions at first, it will never actually play a full game and won't have that in it's memory to learn. _Slowly_, as it learns, the actor plays more and more games non-randomly and hopefully this slow change helps get more full games into its memory